coderdude1/amqp-spring-boot/README.md

 ## MessageListener receiver
 Got it to work pretty straight forward, not sure how to set the headers/properties yet on the producer, nor have I got it to work yet from the rabbitMQ management console

+## SimpleReceiverWithTTL DLX
+this queue doesn't have a receiver, just shows how a mesage can be pushed to the DLX after it's TTL has expired.
+The DLX queue doesn't have a receiver either.
+Use RabbitMQ management console to push messages on the queue